Information About Katie - Sheffield tutor - (1 review)

 This is how 2 referees rated Katie:

-I am a mature student about to start my 2nd year in Modern Languages at the University of Sheffield.
-I am of a Maths and Science background from school but have since learned Spanish and German to fluency.
+I am a mature student enrolled in Biomedical Sciences at the University of Sheffield.
+I am of a Maths and Science background from school and began tutoring GCSE Maths and Sciences after school at Sixth Form college.
+I have since learned Spanish and German to fluency.
 This was during the 4 years break I took between school and University, a time I chose to live abroad and pursue language learning as well as exploring other cultures and deciding what direction to continue in in life.
 I began teaching myself Spanish in 2014 and by the end of the following year had become fluent after spending 15 months total in South America and 4 months in Spain, during which time I received private tuition and completed a 4-week intensive language course before starting two internships I had applied for in Chile, lasting 8 months in total.

 Mathematics was always my strongest subject in school and I probably would not have enjoyed homework were it not for the joy of being able to work through complex maths problems.